mswastik/fa-fcst/DOCUMENTATION.md

 ### Unused Files
 - `routes/agent.py`: This file was identified as completely unused by `codebase_investigator` and confirmed by manual inspection.
-- `core/auth_service.py`: This service is explicitly commented as "not integrated into the main FastAPI application" and no imports or usages were found.
 - `core/credentials.py`: This module for managing credentials is not imported or used anywhere in the codebase.
 - `core/data_model.py`: This module, intended for backward compatibility with `state_manager`, is not imported or used anywhere.
 - `forecasting/model_validator.py`: This module for model validation is not instantiated or called anywhere in the code.
 Its imports are commented out, further suggesting it's not actively used.